jalik/meteor-jalik-ufs/README.md

     name: 'photos',
     path: '/uploads/photos',
     // Transform file when reading
-    transformRead: function (from, to, fileId, file) {
+    transformRead: function (from, to, fileId, file, request) {
         from.pipe(to);
     }
     // Transform file when writing